Harsh266-Git/Cpp/README.md

 <br>
 "8.cpp  another prgrm about the even and odd"
 <br>
-"9.cpp to check the is it number-character or symbol" :)
+"9.cpp to check, is it number-character or symbol"
+:)